jawordpressorg/core-handbook/core/contribute/git.md

 ### Usage Notes for Git

-† If your `master` branch has changed since you last worked on your patch (for example, if you’ve pulled down the latest code), you’ll need to [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your branch against the latest code.
+† If your `trunk` branch has changed since you last worked on your patch (for example, if you’ve pulled down the latest code), you’ll need to [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your branch against the latest code.
 This is a great way to keep your patches up to date, and it’s much easier with Git than with svn.
-Here is an example sequence of commands to update your `master` branch then refresh your patch on top of the latest code (make sure you have [no uncommitted changes in your repository](https://stackoverflow.com/questions/52704/how-do-i-discard-unstaged-changes-in-git) first):
+Here is an example sequence of commands to update your `trunk` branch then refresh your patch on top of the latest code (make sure you have [no uncommitted changes in your repository](https://stackoverflow.com/questions/52704/how-do-i-discard-unstaged-changes-in-git) first):

 ```
 git fetch origin
-git checkout origin/master -B master
+git checkout origin/trunk -B trunk
 git checkout 30000-add-more-alots
-git rebase master
+git rebase trunk
-git diff master 30000-add-more-alots > 30000.x.diff
+git diff trunk 30000-add-more-alots > 30000.x.diff
 ```